Chak 285 GB: Sports

 Cricket is the most common sports played in the village and a multipurpose Ground from Local school is dedicated for local players.
 Village teams regularly take part in local tournaments and derbies.
-Most Notable sports figures are Mohsin Javed, Mirza Afzal, Raja Ajzal, Raja Mani aka Raja Kutty Wala, Adnan Arif aka Peer Daany Ali Shah.
+Most Notable sports figures are Mohsin Javed, Mirza Afzal, Raja Ajzal, Raja Mani Raja Kutty Wala, Adnan Arif a.k.a.
+Peer Daany Ali Shah.
 Kabaddi, Football, Hockey, Gulli Danda and cockfighting are the other famous sports played in the village but with not much dedication as cricket.
 Talha Fakeer is the most prominent figure in Cockfighting.